 - due to increased red cell destruction

 Types of anemia

-Iron deficiency anemia – this is the most common form of anemia, iron is very essential for the bone marrow in the production of hemoglobin.
+This is the most common form of anemia.
+Iron is very essential for the bone marrow in the production of Hemoglobin.
 Common cause of iron deficiency anemia is depletion of iron stores due to

 - Prolonged or heavy menses